IBM/kif/docs/tutorial.md

 === "Python"

     ```py
-    # Get the classes such that "rabbit" in an instance:
+    # Get the classes such that "rabbit" is an instance of:
     it = kb.filter(subject=wd.rabbit, property=wd.instance_of)
     for stmt in it:
         print(stmt)